 I married when I was 20 and had my first child by the time I was 21.
 I have never lived alone.
 I went from my parent’s house to my college roommate to my husband.
 All of these experiences always left me with someone I could look at to get the answers.
 I wasn’t enabled in the way that I’d ask them to do it for me (because I never wanted to appear inept), but I was able to watch and learn and ask a question if I felt really brave.
 If I didn’t have the courage, I would go without until I figured it out myself.
 I have yet to determine if I understood at that age that it was fear holding me back or stubbornness and the desire to never look stupid or worthless.
 Probably a little of both.

 When I really began presenting and traveling in education, talking about the things I knew how to do, it began to take me even more outside that zone.
 The first time I called an Uber by myself or got on a flight by myself was scary.
 Getting a rental vehicle, driving in unknown cities, constantly meeting people for the first time and wondering if my social cues were correct…all daunting.
-Then there was the first time I cried in an airport because my flight was cancelled and there were no cars to get home and I had nobody to talk me through that could help me take the steps I needed to move on.
+Then there was the first time I cried in an airport because my flight was canceled and there were no cars to get home and I had nobody to talk me through that could help me take the steps I needed to move on.
 While it may seem silly to some, these were actual anxiety ridden moments for me.
 But, I made it through each one, and every time I did I took a moment to feel proud of myself and I eventually began to understand that the moment of anxiety lasts for just that: a moment, but the understanding that I can get through these challenges and become more comfortable with the uncomfortable was the greatest lesson.
 Understanding my fear.
 Putting her in a corner.
 Patting her on the head and telling her to pipe down.

 I was in an interview recently where the candidate brazenly admitted that she was afraid of change so she has to be cognizant that when change is coming that she works very hard on moving herself forward.
-While some types people will think this is a weakness, I was silently chuckling as I have written blog posts about this very thing and my own struggles with change even though I have worked for so long with “Innovation” right in my title.
+While some types of people will think this is a weakness, I was silently chuckling as I have written blog posts about this very thing and my own struggles with change even though I have worked for so long with “Innovation” right in my title.
 As far as I was concerned, that was the moment I wanted to hire her.
 I would so much rather work with someone who is vulnerable and self-aware than someone who either truly feels like they are perfect or knows the right words to hide their weaknesses.
 For example, the people who say there’s always room to grow but then when a topic is mentioned, they’ve already “been there, done that” and have learned all they need to know.
 I’d take the one willing to admit their faults and how they’re trying to grow in a heartbeat.
 There’s no competition.
 Because I have been there and I understand that putting yourself in a place of high vulnerability and facing your fears puts you at a level of self-awareness and personal growth that being “born perfect” will never do.